beaumccartney/CPSC351/mt2-info-sheet.typ

 #let LSig3 = $L3 subset.eq Sigstar3$

 // TODO:
+// - universal turing machine encoding
 // - how make turing machines that compute functions?
+// - give more concrete set of steps for constructing simulations, perhaps from an example like lecture \#11
 // - how to have a turing machine "call a subroutine" provided by another turing machine?
-// - two-column layout
-// - make explicit that computability requires turing machine that computes
-//   functions to exist and those must halt on all valid inputs
+// - induction proof with turing machines - get the idea down
 // - when describing turing machine for reductions
 //   - num tapes
 //   - what each tape is for